+IEALTH CARE ASSISTANT FROUKAM CHECK SHEET HUAS Ma jui cii t coue.
+31.370

 REQUIRED COURSES: Prev.
-Taken FALL OR SPRING
+Taken FALL 20 OR SPRING 20

-Health Care (Nurse) Assistant
+One Semester Program

-HCA 1115 Basic Health Care Assisting (5 hrs)
+HCA 1115 Basic Health Care Assisting 5 hrs.

-HCA 1125 Special Care Procedures (5 hrs)
+HCA 1125 Special Care Procedures 5 hrs.

-HCA 1214 Body Structure and Function (4 hrs)
+HCA 1214 Body Structure and Function 4 hrs.

-HCA 1312 Home Health Aide and
+HCA 1312 Home Health Aide and Homemaker Services 2 hrs.

-Homemaker Services (2 hrs)

-Total Hours: 16
+TOTAL HOURS: 1

+NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO AN INSTITUTION OF HIGHER LEARNING.
+Total Hours 16 16 16

-Advisor Initials:
+Advisor Ir nitials

-Date:
+Date •

-$Courses for the \ respective \ program \ must \ be \ completed \ in \ one \ semester \ in \ order \ to \ get \ credit.$

-A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum.

-Upon successful completion of the curriculum, students are eligible to take the national certification test.
+- Courses for the respective program must be completed in one semester in order to get credit. - A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum. - Upon successful completion of the curriculum, students are eligible to take the national certification test.

-Students should consult the catalog of the university to which they plan to transfer for specific degree requirements.